obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 <!-- placeholder to force blank line after included text --><!-- endInclude -->

-Since Tasks X.Y.Z, the query's folder can be used in custom groups.
+Since Tasks 4.7.0, the query's folder can be used in custom groups.

 - It must be quoted: `'{{query.file.folder}}'`
 - Beware if using placeholder text in regular expressions: Any special characters in filenames would need to be escaped.